 Costs of Services.
-Direct costs of temporary and consultant staffing consist of payroll, payroll taxes and benefit costs for the Company's engagement professionals, as well as reimbursable expenses.
+Direct costs of temporary and consultant staffing consist of professional staff payroll, payroll taxes and benefit costs for the Company's engagement professionals, as well as reimbursable expenses.
 Direct costs of permanent placement staffing services consist of reimbursable expenses.
 Risk consulting and internal audit direct costs of services include professional staff payroll, payroll taxes and benefit costs, as well as reimbursable expenses.

 Advertising Costs.
 The Company expenses all advertising costs as incurred.
-Advertising costs were \$37.2 million, \$54.3 million, and \$52.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Advertising costs were \$49.3 million, \$37.2 million and \$54.3 million for the years ended December 31, 2021, 2020 and 2019, respectively.

-(Income) loss from investments held in employee deferred compensation trusts.
-The Company has changed its Consolidated Statements of Operations to separately present (income) loss from investments held in employee deferred compensation trusts.
+Income from Investments Held in Employee Deferred Compensation Trusts.
 Under the Company's employee deferred compensation plans, employees direct the investment of their account balances, and the Company invests amounts held in the associated investment trusts consistent with these directions.
 As realized and unrealized investment gains and losses occur, the Company's deferred compensation obligation to employees changes accordingly.
 Changes in the Company's deferred compensation obligations remain in selling, general and administrative expenses or, in the case of risk consulting and internal audit services, costs of services.
 The value of the related investment trust assets also changes by an equal and offsetting amount, leaving no net cost to the Company.
-The Company's (income) loss from investments held in employee deferred compensation trusts consists primarily of unrealized and realized gains and losses and dividend income from trust investments.
-Such amounts were previously presented as a component of selling, general and administrative expenses, or, in the case of risk consulting and internal audit services, costs of services.
-Reclassifications have been made to prior year's consolidated financial statements to conform to the current presentation.
+The Company's income from investments held in employee deferred compensation trusts consists primarily of unrealized and realized gains and losses and dividend income from trust investments.

-The following table presents the Company's (income) loss from investments held in employee deferred compensation trusts (in thousands):
+The following table presents the Company's income from investments held in employee deferred compensation trusts (in thousands):

-Year Ended December 31,
+Year End ed Decembe r 31,

-2020 2019 2018
+2021 2020 2019

-Dividend income \$ (8,322) \$ (10,425) \$ (10,857)
+Dividend income \$ 23,719 \$ 8,322 \$ 10,425

-Realized and unrealized (gains) losses (66,866) (44,492) 22,343
+Realized and unrealized gains 37,359 66,866 44,492

-\$ (75,188) \$ (54,917) \$ 11,486
+Income from investments held in employee deferred compensation trusts \$ 61,078 \$ 75,188 \$ 54,917